Photojournalist, Storyteller, Campaigner

 To book Giles Duley MBE please contact your JLA Agent.

 Dissatisfied with fashion and celebrity photography, Giles Duley decided to focus on humanitarian issues, travelling to Sudan, Angola and Afghanistan to highlight the issues behind the conflicts.
-In 2011, while on patrol with the US Army in Sangsar Province, Giles stepped on an IED, losing both legs and an arm.
+In 2011, while on patrol with the US Army, he stepped on an IED, losing both legs and an arm.
 His first impulse was to check his eyes and his right arm; with them he could still be a photographer and after months of rehab, he returned to work.
-Giles has since returned to Afghanistan and continues to document those affected by conflict around the world.
+Giles has since returned to Afghanistan and continues to document those affected by conflict around the world and their inspiring stories.

-With stories that are by turns moving, inspiring and amusing, Giles looks at the passion for his work that helped him overcome his injuries.
-He offers a look at a world few see first hand, putting things in perspective, but also offering lessons in personal commitment, goals, and work values.
-He considers what businesses can learn from the power and importance of telling a story as well as his own resilience and determination.
-He also recounts stories such as how getting a drunken tattoo with the men that saved his life didn’t entirely go to plan.
+With stories that are turns poignant, inspirational, and amusing, Giles looks at the enduring nature of the human spirit as well as the passion for his work that helped him overcome his injuries.
+He offers a look at a world few see first-hand, putting things in perspective, and offering lessons in commitment, goals, and values.
+Giles considers what businesses can learn from the power and importance of telling a story, as well as his resilience and determination and recounts stories such as how getting a drunken tattoo with the men that saved his life didn’t entirely go to plan.

 Giles is one of the greatest storytellers I’ve ever heard.
 Taking his time with details and with a surprising amount of humour, he shares his experience of dealing with the consequences of nearly being killed by an IED while putting all the focus on the refugees from war that he’s met along the way.
 He’s so compelling you could hear a pin drop; not just that, he leaves you inspired to do more and make a real difference.
 JLA Agent Jessica Mears

 JLA Speakers Breakfast